Radio AGN feedback sustains quiescence only in a minority of massive galaxies: Identification of radio feedback effective and ineffective galaxies

-where $L_{\rm SFR,144MHz}$ is the $L_{\rm 144MHz}$-SFR relation for star-forming galaxies (Extended Data Fig.~\ref{fig_L_SFR}) and $\sigma_{\rm L}=0.23$ is the scatter of the relation\cite{Jin2025}.
 We assume that a galaxy exhibiting radio excess and yet classified as RFE-off represents an intrinsic RFE-off galaxy, undetectable by the NVSS/FIRST survey but discernible through the LOTSS survey.
 This galaxy is likely experiencing low-level activity within its duty cycle.
 The low-limit of the purity is defined by $P_{\rm ll}=N_{\rm off, re}/N_{\rm off}$, where $N_{\rm off}$ corresponds to the count of RFE-off galaxies within the selected sky region, and $N_{\rm off, re}$ denotes the number of RFE-off galaxies manifesting radio excess at 144MHz. $P_{\rm ll}$ serves as a low-limit due to the fact that some intrinsic RFE-off galaxies possess radio activity too faint for LOTSS detection.
+Here, we emphasize that achieving $P_{\rm ll}$ =100\% is unrealistic even for an intrinsically “RFE” sample.
+This is because RFE-off systems exhibit little or no ongoing radio activity and would remain undetected even in the deepest available radio surveys.